 How does acupuncture work?

-Acupuncture is used to stimulate the nervous system.
-This is achieved by inserting needles that temporarily block the pain.
+Acupuncture is used to stimulate the nervous system by inserting needles that temporarily block the pain.
 This encourages both the brain and the nervous system to work together to produce more of the body’s natural pain killers.

 80% of animals respond positively to acupuncture.